aakashkolli/aakashkolli/Readme.md

 # Personal Website

-This repository contains the source code for my personal portfolio website, built with **HTML5, CSS3, and JavaScript**.
+This repository contains the source code for my personal website, built with **HTML, CSS, and JavaScript**.

 ### Credits